mailez-hq/mailez/README.md

 # mailez — mail easy

-Self-hosted email that scales with you: from a personal mailbox of one to ten-thousand-person organizations — teams, enterprises and public-sector agencies alike.
+Self-hosted email that scales with you: from a personal mailbox of one to ten-thousand-person organizations — teams, companies and public-sector agencies alike.
 Send and receive mail with your own domain, keep your data in your own hands, and enjoy a webmail that actually feels good to use.
 One command deploys the whole thing — mail delivery, spam filtering,